vandernj/graph-fleas/README.md

-# graph-fleas
-## Graph theory turns into complex systems
+# Graph theory turns into complex systems

 Read whitepaper for (technical) breakdown of phenomena, proofs, results to explore